S V B T E R R A N E A

 ![]() |

-Photo 11 shows two types of the capitals of the columns that supported the roof of the maenianum summum (the upper floor of the cavea), found in recent times when the arena was excavated.
-There are two types of them: an older more ornate one on the left, dating back to the restoration of the Colosseum in Severian times after the fire that destroyed the amphitheatre in 217 AD, and the more recent one on the right, probably dating back to the VI century AD.
+Photo 11 shows two types of the capitals of the columns that supported the roof of the maenianum summum (the upper floor of the cavea).
+They were found in recent times, when the arena was excavated.
+There are two types of them: on the left the older type, dating back to the restoration of the Colosseum in Severian times after the fire that destroyed the amphitheatre in 217 AD; on the right the more recent type, probably dating back to the VI century AD.
+No capital from Flavian time was ever found....

 Photo 12 shows some graffiti on a marble block: two gladiators fighting and a feline attacking.
 It is assumed that they were impromptu sketches made by some spectators of the games.